AGN -- host galaxy photometric decomposition using a fast, accurate and precise deep learning approach: Results

 Next, we compare our AGN based on the estimated $f_{\rm AGN}$ with AGN samples selected via X-ray detection or MIR colours.
 Using the cut at $f_{\rm AGN}> 0.2$, we find that 20\,\% of the X-ray AGN are also selected as AGN based on the estimated $f_{\rm AGN}$, while 8\,\% of the MIR selected AGN are also selected by our method.
 If we use a less conservative cut at $f_{\rm AGN}> 0.1$, then the overlapping fractions increase for both AGN selections, to 15\,\% overlap with the MIR-selected AGN and 33\,\% overlap with the X-ray AGN.
 There is, however, a large fraction of the X-ray and MIR AGN with very low AGN contribution fraction $f_{\rm AGN}< 0.1$, and therefore, are not selected as AGN by our DL method based on a 0.1 threshold on $f_{AGN}$.
-This is to be expected, as it is well-known that some X-ray and MIR AGN are not detected by optical diagnostics.
-This phenomena could be explained by a bright host galaxy that dilutes the light of the AGN or by the presence of copious dust in the host galaxy, particularly when the galaxy is viewed edge-on, causing heavy obscuration \citep{Satyapal2008, Jackson2012, Smith2014, Hickox2018, Fitrina2022}.
+This is to be expected, as it is well-known that some X-ray and MIR AGN are not detected by optical diagnostics \citep{Satyapal2008, Smith2014, LaMassa2019, Comerford2022}.
+This phenomenon could be explained by a bright host galaxy that dilutes the light of the AGN or by the presence of copious dust in the host galaxy, particularly when the galaxy is viewed edge-on, causing heavy obscuration \citep{Satyapal2008, Jackson2012, Smith2014, Hickox2018, Fitrina2022}.
 In Fig.\,\ref{fig.examples_xray_no_dl} and \ref{fig.examples_mir_no_dl} we show a random subset of the X-ray and MIR AGN with $f_{\rm AGN}< 0.065$ (i.e., below the $5\sigma$ cut based on the overall RMSE of our DL method), respectively.
 Many of these galaxies display spiral, clumpy or edge-on morphologies, in which higher dust content is expected.
-And in all cases, they do not show any obvious nuclear component in the {\it JWST}/NIRCAM F150W images, which explains the low predicted $f_{\rm AGN}$ despite being classified as X-ray or MIR AGN.
+And in all cases, they do not show any obvious nuclear component in the {\it JWST}/NIRCAM F150W images, which explains the low predicted $f_{\rm AGN}$ despite being classified as X-ray or MIR AGN. \textbf{A similar analysis using the same methodology was done on Euclid/VIS imaging \citep{Margalef25}, where the overlaps with X-ray and MIR AGN selections were found to be higher.
+However, such variations are expected, as the resulting overlap fractions depend sensitively on several factors, including the intrinsic luminosity of the AGN population, the rest-frame wavelength range probed by each dataset, and the specific selection criteria.}